skupperproject/skupper/cmd/bootstrap/README.md

 This example basically runs a **frontend** application on the `west` site, which depends on a **backend** that is meant to run on the `east` site.

-To simulate it, the frontend application will be executed using podman, it exposes port 7070 in the loopback interface of the host machine, and we will tell it to expect that the backend service will be available at `http://host.containers.internal:8080`, which from inside the container, means the host machine at port 8080.
+To simulate it, the frontend application will be executed using podman.
+It exposes port 7070 in the loopback interface of the host machine, and must tell it to expect that the backend service will be available at `http://host.containers.internal:8080`, which from inside the container, means the host machine at port 8080.

-The backend will also run on the host machine with podman, and it exposes port 9090 to the loopback interface of the host machine.
+The backend also runs on the host machine with podman, and it exposes port 9090 to the loopback interface of the host machine.
 So after both `frontend` and `backend` containers are running, they won't be able to communicate.

 We will use two Skupper sites to resolve that.
 On the `west` site, Skupper will expose a `Listener` (CR), bound to port `8080` of the host machine.